N4Z01xmn01NmZ/workshop-fyp-2021/README.md

 # Workshop FYP 2021

-This repo contains a node.js server and various workshop resources for use during the First Year Program of Binusian 2025.
+This repo contains various workshop resources for use during the First Year Program of Binusian 2025.

 ## Usage